mvolkmann/blog/src/rust.md

 There are two kinds of strings in Rust.
 The language defines the "string slice" type `&str` and the standard library defines the `String` type.
-A `&str` value has a fixed length and its data can be stored on the stack or in the heap.
+A `&str` value has a fixed length.
+The compiler decides whether its data should be stored on the stack or in the heap.
-Variables of this type hold a reference to the data wherever it lives.
+You just get a reference to it.
 A `String` value has a variable length and is stored in the heap.

+Literal characters (just one) are surrounded by single quotes and have the type `char`.
 Literal strings (zero or more characters) are surrounded by double quotes and have the type `&str`.

-Literal characters (just one) are surrounded by single quotes and have the type `char`.
+Typically variables for strings that do not require mutation should have the type `&str` and those that do should have the type `&mut String`.

 In the tables below, assume the following variable types: